Cyclic Sieving for Plane Partitions and Symmetry: Promotion and rowmotion

-In order to explain how $D$ and $\mathrm{Tr}$ interact, we a need a few more preparatory results.
+In order to explain how $D$ and $\mathrm{Tp}$ interact, we a need a few more preparatory results.
 First we need to explain how $\mathrm{Co}$ actually can be written as a composition of toggles.

-\begin{lemma} We have
+\begin{Lemma} We have

-\end{lemma} \begin{proof} This follows from various results in \cref{sec:appendix}.
-Namely, in \cref{def:pro_evac}, dual evacuation $\varepsilon^{*}$ is defined as the corresponding composition of Bender--Knuth involutions; in \cref{prop:bk_toggles} it is shown that these Bender--Knuth involutions correspond to the diagonal toggles $\mathcal{F}_k$; and in \cref{prop:tableau_ops} it is shown that complementation of plane partitions corresponds to dual evacuation of semistandard tableaux under the bijection $\Psi\colon \mathrm{PP}^{m}(a\times b) \to \mathrm{SSYT}(m^a,a+b)$ studied in the appendix. \end{proof}
+\end{Lemma} \begin{proof} This follows from various results in Appendix~\ref{sec:appendix}.
+Namely, in Definition~\ref{def:pro_evac}, dual eva\-cuation $\varepsilon^{*}$ is defined as the corresponding composition of Bender--Knuth involutions; in Proposition~\ref{prop:bk_toggles} it is shown that these Bender--Knuth involutions correspond to the diagonal toggles~$\mathcal{F}_k$; and in Proposition~\ref{prop:tableau_ops} it is shown that complementation of plane partitions corresponds to dual evacuation of semistandard tableaux under the bijection $\Psi\colon \mathrm{PP}^{m}(a\times b) \to \mathrm{SSYT}(m^a,a+b)$ studied in the appendix. \end{proof}